 The Committee reviewed and updated the risk matrix during the year in consideration of the Company's principal and emerging risks.
+In addition, the Committee reviews the Company's risk heat map on a regular basis.
+This empowers the Committee to assess all current and emerging risks faced by the Company and enables them to discuss in detail how these can be mitigated and agree any action to be taken.
+The risks are considered individually and collectively so as to ensure the potential combined impact of all risks can be considered and appropriate action taken.
 It received reports on internal controls and compliance from the Investment Manager and the Company's other service providers and no significant matters of concern were identified.
+Details of the principal and emerging risks faced by the Company can be found on pages 24 to 26.